Welcome to

 Local Sonic Diversity

-A gentle walk inviting participants on an exploratory mission to attune to the site’s seasonal sonic diversity.
+Integrated in various types of festivals, Sons D'Aqui prepares a gentle walk full of dynamics, inviting participants on an exploratory mission to attune to the site’s seasonal sonic diversity.
 The animal and plant kingdoms speak through specialised microphones, creating a shared listening experience that unfolds over half a day.
+Picture: Município de Odemira / Create - Video and Photography

 Talk to us